Bejswarup/Algo_Trading/README.md

 1. **Clone the Repository**: Clone the GitHub repository "Algo_Trading" to your local machine.

-2. **Set Up API Credentials**: You will need to provide your Zerodha Kite API credentials, particularly the `enctoken`.
+2. **Set Up API Credentials**: You do not need to provide the Zerodha Kite API Key; provide only the `enctoken`.
 Here's how to obtain it:

     - Log in to your Zerodha Kite account.